Meemaw/Eulers-Project/README.md

 # Eulers-Project

-THese are my solutions to problem sets of Project Euler.
-They are meant to help you, as you face an obstacle solving a problem.
+These are my solutions to problem sets of Project Euler.
+They are meant to help you, as you face obstacles solving Eulers Problems
-I encourage you to solve problems alone.
+I encourage you to solve problems alone and use this only as a slight push towards your own solution.